Bennet C. Riley: Ambushing and killing an enemy leader

-Military Operations against the Arikara Indians
+Military operations against the Arikara Indians

 The officer joined his superior, Colonel Henry Leavenworth, in an engagement against the Arikara Indians in August 1823.
 Riley was honored for ten years of faithful service by being promoted to brevet major on 6 August 1828, leading the first military escort along the Santa Fe Trail in 1829.
+Among those he escorted were Charles Bent, future first territorial Governor of New Mexico during the later Mexican-American War.

 Seminole Wars

 He had tenures as major in the 4th U.S. Infantry (1837) and lieutenant colonel, 2nd U.S. Infantry, beginning in December 1839.
 The Battle of Chokachotta in Florida took place on 2 June 1840.
 Colonel Riley was cited for bravery and good conduct during this engagement in the Seminole Wars.
 He gained the rank of Brevet Colonel in February 1844.

 Mexican-American War

 During the Mexican–American War, as colonel of the 2nd U.S. Infantry, Riley fought at the Siege of Veracruz and the Battle of Cerro Gordo, where he was cited for bravery.
 He was brevetted brigadier general and assumed command of the 2nd Brigade in David E. Twiggs's Second Division.
 He led his brigade at the Battle of Contreras and the Battle of Churubusco, where Winfield Scott gave him credit for the U.S. victory: Riley had discovered a way around the rear of Velencia's position.
 He was appointed brevet major general and fought at the Chapultepec.
 After the battle at Churubusco, he also presided over the courts-martial of 72 deserters of the so-called Saint Patrick's Battalion discovered hiding in the San Patricios convent; among them were John Murphy and John Riley.
 He was generally considered one of the ablest brigade commanders in the army during the war with Mexico.